RestComm/sip-presence-service/release/standalone-README.txt

 ----> REQUIREMENTS:

+The Mobicents SIP Presence Service works on top of Mobicents JAIN SLEE 2.x

-The XDMS and PS depends on the Mobicents JAIN SLEE Http-Servlet and SIP 11 RAs.
+The XDMS and PS depends on the Mobicents JAIN SLEE 2.x Http-Servlet and SIP 11 RAs.
 You need to deploy those RAs prior to the installation of
 the servers.

-Make sure that JBOSS_HOME environment variable is set and pointing to the Mobicents JAIN SLEE server.
+Make sure that JBOSS_HOME environment variable is set and pointing to the Mobicents JAIN SLEE container.

-IMPORTANT, at the moment the XDM Server is not compatible with JDK 1.6!

-----> HARD DEPLOY:
+----> DEPLOY:

 Option 1) For both servers integrated on same Mobicents do: